Xe/site/blog/gnu-your-parent-2022-02-10.markdown

 [But wait, isn't there that one nonguix project that allows you to install a normal kernel and Steam?](conversation://Mara/hmm)

-[Yeah, but talk about that in the main #guix channel and you risk getting banned.
-GG.
-You just have to know that it exists and you can't learn that it exists without knowing someone that tells you that it exists under the table.
+[Yeah, but talk about that in the main #guix channel and you get told to not talk about it.
+You just have to know that it exists and you can't learn that it exists without knowing someone that tells you that it exists under the table, like some kind of underground software drug dealer giving you a hit of wifi card firmware.
 This means that knowledge of the nonguix project (which may contain tools that make it possible to use Guix at all) is hidden from users that may need it because it allows users to install proprietary software.
 This limits user freedom from being able to use their computer how they want by making it a potentially untrustable underground software den instead of something that can be properly handled upstream without having to place trust in too many places.](conversation://Cadey/angy)